semana-io/hack-me/README.md

 The calendar page will display employee desk assignation for the next following days.

 An action will allow the user to assign a specific free desk to an employee for a specific day.

+An action will allow the user to remove an assignation.

 An action will allow the user to trigger an algorithm that assign automatically desk to employee according to the preferred desk list.